junxit/us-congress-bills-117/metadata.md

 - 2021-04-15 — Introduced in Senate
 - 2021-04-15 — Read twice and referred to the Committee on Foreign Relations.
 (Sponsor introductory remarks on measure: CR S1990-1991)
+- 2022-03-29 — Committee on Foreign Relations.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2022-04-06 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+Without written report.
+- 2022-04-06 — Committee on Foreign Relations.
+Reported by Senator Menendez with an amendment in the nature of a substitute.
+Without written report.
+- 2022-04-06 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 337.